o What Arts majors are offered?

 What happens if there are more applicants than space available for a non-audition program?
 Those students who meet the Choice Program criteria but are not selected through the Choice Program lottery, will be placed on the waitlist.

 How long after the lottery will parents be notified of their child's status?
 What happens after the lottery?
-Parents will be notified through email of Choice Program lottery results March 6, 2018.
-If no email address was provided, a letter will be mailed to the address provided on March 6, 2018.
+The lottery is March 8, 2019, parents will be notified within the next few days.
+If no email address was provided, a letter will be mailed to the address provided on March 8, 2019.

 Is transportation provided for Choice programs?
 Yes, however, routes/stops may be longer than the ride within your attendance zone.
 Please check our website for information on the district's transportation program.